-Straw Hut Temple (Caotang Temple) is located at the northern foot of Guifeng Mountain in Huxian County in the south of Xian.
-It is 31 miles (50 kilometers) from the city center, bordering the Fengshui River on the east and facing rolling hills to the south.
+Caotang Temple (Straw Hut Temple) is located at the northern foot of Guifeng Mountain in Huxian County in the south of Xi'an.
+It is 50 kilometers (31 miles) from the city center, bordering the Fengshui River on the east and facing rolling hills to the south.
 Built at the end of Eastern Jin Dynasty (317 - 420), the temple is one of the oldest Buddhist temples in China.
 Stricken by flood and fire, the present temple was rebuilt under appropriation from government and with the help of public donations.
 The present temple was part of the Xiaoyao Garden during the Later Qin dynasty (384 – 417 AD).
 It is not only a renowned old temple, but the birthplace of the Three-Treatise School of Buddhism.
-Due to the emperor’s worship of Buddhism, the Buddhist master Kumarajiva was invited to Chang’an (present Xian) to translate Buddhist scriptures.
+Due to the emperor’s worship of Buddhism, the Buddhist master Kumarajiva was invited to Chang’an (present Xi'an) to translate Buddhist scriptures.
 It was the first historic translation of foreign scripture.

 Xiaoyao Tipitaka Hall